jonashuang0904/MPC-Exploration/README.md

 # MPC Benchmarking

 ## Tasks
-- Definition common propertiers of MPC @koehrer @grobbel
+- Definition of common properties of MPC
   - From literature collection
 - Overview of existing MPC approaches/methods
   - See mind map